 When we finally decided to make our way back down the hill, the idea of the funicular was shunned in favour of walking, I was not happy but my boots really came in useful.
 The steep hillside was descended by way of a path that zig-zagged its way back to the riverside.
 The whole thing was like a toboggan run.
 Ugg boots and winklepickers alike, slipped and slid, potentially throwing their owners off the edge.
 Those of us with better grip hung onto our charges for dear life.
 We were like mothers teaching their little ones to ice skate for the first time.
 It took us longer to come down the hill than it had done to go up!

-In need of more silliness, we had a snowman making competition in the front garden of a grand, riverside building.
+In need of more silliness, we had a snowman making competition in front of a grand, riverside building.
 My team made a snow woman complete with big snow breasts.
 The other team attempted to create two separate legs for their snowman to stand upon.
 It turned out that this wasn’t a strong enough foundation.
 Unfortunately, the whole thing collapsed in the last seconds of the competition.
 Being the gracious winners we are, we cat called and did victory dances.

 One of the opposing team, who found this more than a little irritating, picked up the trunk of their snowman and hurled it at our snow goddess.
-In slow motion, and with no thought for his own dignity, Karl threw himself in the path of the flying torso.
+In slow motion, with no thought for his own dignity, Karl threw himself in the path of the flying torso.
 It exploded in magnificent fashion, into a thousand snow splinters.
 What a hero.